 Last, but most certainly not least, shelters and rescue groups need YOU!
 More specifically, they are always in need of volunteers to do any number of things, from cleaning cages and washing or walking dogs, to clerical work, taking photos, holding fundraisers, or fostering animals.

-Are you a great graphic artist, a bookkeeper, an investment specialist, carpenter, or a seamstress?
+Are you a great graphic artist, a bookkeeper, an investment specialist, a carpenter, or a seamstress?
 Your local shelter just may be in need of someone with your special skills and experience.

 One last thing…